ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 {{distributed_shared_knowledge}}.

-Implementations SHOULD choose one method for single-node UUID implementations that require batch UUID creation.
+Implementations SHOULD choose one method for single-node UUID implementations that require batch UUID creation, or are otherwise concerned about monotonicity with high frequency UUID generation.

 {: vspace='0'}